SAML Secured Login is currently available as part of a beta trial. To add SAML login to your account, please contact email@example.com.

 x509 Certificate: This can typically be downloaded from your Identity Provider's site after adding Accelo.

 NOTE: This should be sent in .txt format.

 Signon URL: When a user opens this URL, the service provider redirects to the IdP to authenticate and sign on the user.

 IdP Provider: The name of the IdP you’re using: Azure Active Directory, Okta, etc.

 Signout URL: Though not vital, it is still helpful to send.
-Without the Signout URL, the logout process only half-completes, and the SAML service will still operate under the assumption that the user is still logged in.
+Without the Signout URL, the logout process only half-completes, and the SAML service will still operate under the assumption that the user is still logged in to the system.

-To obtain this information, you'll first need to add Accelo to your Service Provider as an authorized app.
+To obtain this information, you will first need to add Accelo to your Service Provider as an authorized app.
 For information on how to add this app, click the link for your service provider below:

-Once SAML has been configured for your Accelo account, you’ll notice a new button on your Accelo login screen: Login with SAML.
+Once SAML has been configured for your Accelo account, you will notice a new button on your Accelo login screen: Login with SAML.

-Simply click this button, and log in to your SAML account.
-You'll be logged in as normal.
+Simply click this button and log in to your SAML account.
+You will then be logged in as normal.